cantone/signal-to-action/README.md

 Using this system, a single UX resource can:

 - **Process 5-10x more meetings**: Turn hour-long transcripts into actionable outputs in ~20 minutes
+- **Stay in UX mode**: System filters technical noise, keeping design decisions primary
 - **Maintain consistency**: Every output follows the same high-quality structure
 - **Build institutional memory**: Decisions are documented with evidence, not lost in chat
 - **Scale influence**: Cover more teams by systematizing common workflows
+- **Protect cognitive bandwidth**: Focus on design while system handles technical context
-- **Reduce cognitive load**: Let the system handle structure while you focus on design
+- **Reduce cognitive load**: Let the system handle structure while you focus on user needs
 - **Defend decisions**: Every recommendation traces to source material
+- **Avoid technical rabbit holes**: Stay focused on UX impact, not implementation debates

 ## Contributing